al-martyn1/dotNutRefManEn/DotNut/AssetManager/readConfTextFile.md

 ### Remarks

-If an any error occurs, empty string will be returned
+If an any error occurs, empty string will be returned.